 On the Tactical Network Injector (TNI) laptop, ensure that the Backend server and the Target computer are on the same network (wired or wireless) and reachable.

-On the Tactical Network Injector (TNI) laptop, ensure that the target’s network traffic is visible.
+On the Tactical Network Injector (TNI) laptop, ensure that the Target’s network traffic is visible.

-Logon on the Console using the System Administrator user.
+Logon on the Console using the System Administrator User.

 From the System -> Network Injectors panel, create a new injector with name Test Injector and specify the right IP address.

-Logoff the System Administrator user from the Console.
+Logoff the System Administrator User from the Console.

-Logon again on the Console using the Technician user.
+Logon again on the Console using the Technician User.

 From the System -> Network Injectors panel, select the Test Injector injector and press the Add a new rule button.